adicerbo/adicerbo/README.md

 ### Hey! 👋

 My name is Antonio DiCerbo.
-I'm a software developer who's currently going through a software engineering bootcamp.
+I'm a software developer who's recently graduated a software engineering bootcamp.
 I am passionate about what I'm doing and currently trying to absorb any and all knowledge I can in order to be as proficient as possible in this field.

 About me:
 I have a passion for 90s Japanese and European cars